wp-plugins/ecampaign/readme.txt

 == Changelog ==

+= 0.77 =
+* CSS tweaked to make sure form(s) fill available width on IE.

 = 0.76 =
 * Bug in 0.75 fixed which caused unnecessary rows of data (holding the counter data) to be added to the wp_postmeta table.
+* Extra spaces removed from header of email sent back to campaign email address.

 = 0.75 =
 * CAPTCHA functionality added.